rdkcentral/firebolt-apis/requirements/style-guide-and-template.md

 **NOTE**: This is a simple table of contents.
 It should include links to all headers in the document, except for the top-level header (i.e. `# Title`).
 It is recommended to use a Markdown plugin to generate this based on headers ranging from level two to level six.
 Delete this note from your actual spec :)

 ## 3. Specification Style Requirements
 Firebolt uses method templates in order to code-generate consistent APIs.
 For example, methods with the `"property"` tag only need to have the `getter` editorially defined.
 The Firebolt OpenRPC tools will auto-generate the `setter` and `subscriber` as OpenRPC methods with matching types.
-Additionally, the Firebolt OpenRPC tools wil then code-generate the getter, setter, and subscriber as APIs in various languages using templates.
+Additionally, the Firebolt OpenRPC tools will then code-generate the getter, setter, and subscriber as APIs in various languages using templates.

 This enables both consistent APIs (all properties have a recongnizable pattern) and consistent SDK implementation, which reduces the code that needs to be tested.